ehsanx/simMSM/README.md

 ## Estimation of parameter

-Below is an example where we generate 10,000 subjects, each with up to 10 followup times.
+Below is an example where we generate 1 large data with n=10,000 subjects, each with up to 10 followup times.
 Log-odds is 0.3.

 ```R
 require(simMSM)